Alaska

 Sea lions.

-Day 7: Talkeetna, Alaska
+Day 7: Windows open

 Our pilot, ready to fly us around Denali.

-We’re back to having cell signal after spending the last two days driving some of the most scenic roads of Alaska.
-Our route included the Denali Highway, an unpaved road that runs across a large expanse of untamed wilderness.
-It felt like we stopped every 10 minutes to enjoy the view of the ever-changing landscape.
-We spent the night in a cabin on the shore of the Copper River, where the best salmon come from.
+We spent the night in a cabin on the shore of the Copper River, where the best salmon in the world come from.
+(If you’ve ever seen “Copper River salmon” on a menu and wondered why it costs more, this is why — it’s basically the champagne of fish.)
 Our hosts told us fascinating stories of growing up in a remote Inuit village and their largely self-sufficient lifestyle.
-They live off their impressive vegetable garden, the game that they hunt and trap, and of course, unlimited Copper River salmon!
+They live off an impressive vegetable garden, the game they hunt and trap, and of course, unlimited Copper River salmon.
+We tried not to be too jealous.

 We drove hundreds of miles through scenic wilderness on the unpaved Denali Highway.